Planning is the most important part of any project and shipping container buildings are no different.

 Once you’ve decided on the design of your shipping container house, you need to think about who will build it.

-Lots of people choose to build their shipping container home themselves.
-This is far cheaper and I think it’s also far more rewarding.
-If you want to build a shipping container home yourself, you need to think about whether you have enough relevant experience and practical skills.
+Lots of people choose to construct their shipping container buildlings themselves.
+This is less expensive and more rewarding.
+If you want to build a shipping container home yourself, consider whether you have enough relevant experience and practical skills.

-Contractors tend to be more experienced and can build the home in a shorter time, but they will be far more expensive.
+Contractors tend to be very experienced and can build the home in a shorter amount of time.
+But they will be far more expensive.
 If you’re thinking about employing a contractor, make sure to:

 - Ask for references.